How to Create a Graphic Design Resume for Maximum Impact

 If your resume is geared towards finding a new job, you may need to consider creating two separate designs: a cover letter resume and a resume designed for a career change.

-This is an essential factor in getting hired since a recruiter will be looking at your portfolio to determine if you have the skills to produce stunning visual results.
+This is essential in getting hired since a recruiter will look at your portfolio to determine if you have the skills to produce stunning visual results.